 They will pick up serpents with their hands; and if they drink any deadly poison, it will not hurt them; they will lay their hands on the sick, and they will recover.”
 (Mark 16:18)

 A. Divine healing could have been discontinued after the ascension of Christ.
 But to those who believe in him, he has given the power to heal the sick in his name!

 B. Emotional and physical healing are important aspects of his mission.
 In Mark 16:5 He commanded us to continue the mission he began until the end of this world.

 C. This refutes the false teaching that only Jesus could heal the sick.
 It takes away all our excuses for not praying for the sick.

-In closing, I want to emphasize, healing is rightfully ours because Christ earned it for us on the cross.
-Any teaching in contradiction with this is a lie uttered by devil himself.
+In closing, I want to emphasize, that healing is rightfully ours because Christ earned it for us on the cross.
+Any teaching in contradiction with this is a lie uttered by the devil himself.

 If you found this content helpful, I kindly ask you to leave your feedback in the comments section below.
 Sharing it with your friends and family through email or social media would also be greatly appreciated.
 Your feedback not only encourages me but also contributes to the growth and edification of the Church.
 In order to promote meaningful and respectful dialogue, I request that you use your full name when commenting.
 Please note that any comments containing profanity, name-calling, or a disrespectful tone will be deleted.
 Thank you for your understanding and participation.